daliagn/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+#work on bikeshare project
+In this project, I used Python to explore data related to bike share systems for Chicago, New York City, and Washington.